 And the rest, as they say, is history.

 There is of course a sad epilogue to this story.
 If Anna ever hoped to marry her beloved Emanuele, she was to be sorely disappointed.
 In 1893 she died at the age of sixty, according to her death certificate – she would have been fifty-eight in fact.
-It cannot be a coincidence that she was registered as the wife of Nicola Filippone: that is precisely what she was, from a legal point of view, and for all her love and openness about her relationship with Emanuele Caire, a legal relationship would have been considered much more relevant to a civil registrar than a somewhat scandalous, if long-standing amorous liaison to a man who in effect had never been her husband.
+It cannot be a coincidence that she was registered as the wife of Nicola Filippone: after all, legally that is precisely what she was, and for all her love towards Emanuele Caire, a legal relationship would have been considered much more relevant to a civil registrar than a somewhat scandalous, if long-standing amorous liaison to a man who in effect had never been her husband.

 So, where to from here?
 First, I need to prove beyond a shadow of a doubt that there are no other Anna Amerios who died between 1887 and 1894 (the church archives should soon provide an answer to that question).
 Secondly, I need to prove the birth of the two children born to Emanuele and Anna in Nizza Monferrato in the late 1860s.
 It would of course be useful to find a reference to Nicola Filippone’s death after 1893, which would indeed prove why his wife never married Emanuele Caire, but as he seems to have disappeared from the picture after 1854, I can’t say I’m holding my breath.